 Even though you use straight coffee in the recipe, coffee kombucha actually has less caffeine compared to regular coffee.

 The coffee is actually modified and consumed by microorganisms during the fermentation process.
 The coffee is somewhat naturally decaffeinated and is only left with about five to six grams of caffeine.

 The advantages of drinking less caffeine include:

 - May reduce anxiety

 6 Benefits of Probiotics

-Probiotics are the good microorganisms that aren’t affected by the fermentation.
+Probiotics are good microorganisms that aren’t affected by fermentation.
 In fact, they are part of the fermentation process.
 And it’s a good thing, too, since probiotics are extremely helpful to your overall health.

 Some of the benefits of probiotics include: